acaroline-ss/AutonomousDocumentationWithN8/README.md

 - `**/` → recursively traverses zero or more subfolders.
 - `*.py` → gets files whose names end with `.py`

+💡 For testing purposes, you can also use the folder `codigo` included in this repository as an example input.
+It contains sample files that allow you to quickly validate the auto-documentation workflow in n8n.

 ## 3) **AI Agent**

 This node can use two types of APIs: